Student Services (All Campuses)

 Student Assistance Program – All Campuses

 To assist students with personal issues and problem solving, from relationships to finances to elder care, Alliant International University offers the Student Assistance Program.
-For more information, visit the Student Services/ Life office at your campus or go to htpp://www.alliant.edu/campus news and life.
+For more information, visit the Student Services office at your campus or go to http://www.alliant.edu/locations/student-support-services.php#health-and-wellness.

 Competency Exam Review

-Competency Exam Reviews are given by specially trained graduate student Mentors who provide review sessions for doctoral students studying to take their competency exams.
-Study packets are available in the ASC, and some review packets can be downloaded from the ASC web site along with the review schedule.
+At some Alliant campus locations, Competency Exam Reviews are given by specially trained graduate student Mentors who provide review sessions for doctoral students studying to take their competency exams.

 Housing and Residence Life (San Diego)

 The Office of Housing and Residence Life, along with student residents, strive to bring about a community which offers a culturally diverse atmosphere of positive encouragement and mutual respect.
 Activities, programs, academic endeavors, and personal interactions are based on a willingness to learn from others while striving to respect the integrity of all.

 Students who live on-campus in San Diego have an enriching college life experience and often find it easier to pursue their studies because they are conveniently close to classes, food services, and other University facilities and services.